Pash-Tet-ik/v-table/README.md

-### v-table
+### V-table
-**v-table** is a lightweight virtual tabletop that enables host-based multiplayer for Dungeons & Dragons and other tabletop RPGs.
+**V-table** is a lightweight virtual tabletop that enables host-based multiplayer for Dungeons & Dragons and other tabletop RPGs.
 Perfect for remote gaming sessions with friends.
 ###  Technology Stack
 - **Engine**: Godot 4.4.1 (stable)
 - **Networking**: High-level ENet (+ WebSocket fallback)